opsdroid/opsdroid/docs/configuration.md

 As you can see `mxid`, `password` and `rooms` are required fields for this connector and we expect them to be either strings or a dictionary.

-Since we don't need to explicitly declare a value as Optional we can just write the expected value and type.
+Since we don't need to declare a value as Optional explicitly, we can write the expected value and type.

 _Note: If a module doesn't contain the const variable, the module will be loaded anyway and should handle any potential errors found in the configuration._